-- 2) Describe the literary forms-e.g., lyric poetry, the drama, the short story, novel-both in terms of their formal characteristics and their place in the development of English literature in both oral and written analysis. - 3) Utilize vocabulary necessary for engaging in thoughtful analysis of the assigned literature in class discussion and written assignments. - 4) Participate in critical discussions about literature that situate individual literary texts and major writers in their larger historical, cultural, social, and stylistic contexts. - 5) Write critical analyses of the literature by making a claim (thesis) and supporting it with specific textual evidence and secondary sources, documented in MLA format.
+- 2) Describe the literary forms-e.g., lyric poetry, the drama, the short story, novel, essay-both in terms of their formal characteristics and their place in the development of English literature in both oral and written analysis. - 3) Utilize vocabulary necessary for engaging in thoughtful analysis of the assigned literature in class discussion and written assignments. - 4) Situate individual literary texts and major writers in their larger historical, cultural, social, and stylistic contexts, and analyze how those contexts inform the meaning and significance of the texts. - 5) Write critical analyses of the literature by making a claim (thesis) and supporting it with specific textual evidence and secondary sources, documented in MLA format.